-- 1. The bans on inflight smoking have been introduced gradually around the world beginning in the 1980s.
-An aircraft that flying or is parted out today (like the one from which most of the picture are taken) will most probably have not seen any onboard smoking. - 2.
-Air can only get into the cabin air ducts after it has be recirculated through the HEPA filters, which would filter out smoke particles. - 3.
-Ducts are contaminated starting from the bleed air ducts connected with the engine.
+1. The bans on inflight smoking have been introduced gradually around the world beginning in the 1980s.
+An aircraft that is flying or is parted out today (like the one from which most of the picture are taken) will most probably have not seen any onboard smoking.

+2. Air can only get into the cabin air ducts after it has be recirculated through the HEPA filters, which would filter out smoke particles.

+3. Ducts are contaminated starting from the bleed air ducts connected with the engine.
 Cigarette smoke would not explain contamination of these ducts.

-Figure 19 Left: Riser ducts and lower cabin air outlet on an Airbus A320 aircraft.
+Fig. 19 - Left: Riser ducts and lower cabin air outlet on an Airbus A320 aircraft.
 The red line close to the cabin floor shows, where the riser ducts are attached to their supply duct.
-See: Video: https://bit.ly/2YXcL3a (English subtitles available).
+See: Video: https://youtu.be/jHGu83gC6V4.
 Top: View into the supply duct leading up into the riser duct on an Airbus A320.
-The inside is covered by a black residue.
+The inside is covered by a black residue

-Figure 20 View into the riser duct where it was separated at the cabin floor.
-It is covered inside by black residue.
+Fig. 20 - View into the riser duct where it was separated at the cabin floor.
+It is covered inside by black residue